openforis/sepal-doc/docs/source/setup/filezilla.rst

 Familiarize yourself with FileZilla's window layout by following this overview:

 Below the **Toolbar** (1) and **Quick connect bar** (2), the **Message log** (3) displays messages related to transfers and connection.
 Below, you can find the file listings.
 The left column (**Local pane**, 4) displays the local files and directories (e.g. content on the PC you're using FileZilla on).
 The right column (**Remote pane**, 5) displays the files and directories on the server you are connected to.
 Both columns have a directory tree at the top and a detailed listing of the currently selected directory's contents at the bottom.
 You can easily navigate either of the trees and lists by clicking around, like you would in any other file manager.
-In the lower section of the window, the **Transfer queue** (6) lists the status of to-be-tranferred or already transfered files.
+In the lower section of the window, the **Transfer queue** (6) lists the status of to-be-tranferred or already transferred files.

 .. image:: ../_images/setup/filezilla/filezilla_panel.png